One of the reasons many people never start investing is because they don’t know how or where to invest.

 If the idea of having to choose from thousands of stocks and funds makes you want to scream, Betterment offers a radical alternative.

 With Betterment, you don’t pick individual investments.
 Instead, you simply indicate your risk tolerance and they take care of the rest.

-You use an intuitive slider to show whether you’re super conservative, ultra aggressive, or somewhere in between.
-Then Betterment funnels a portion of your money into 2 portfolios, a basket of stocks or a basket of bonds.
+You use an intuitive slider to show whether you’re super conservative, ultra-aggressive, or somewhere in between.
+Then Betterment funnels a portion of your money into two portfolios, a basket of stocks or a basket of bonds.